amias-channer/obs-scripts/chat.md

 #### types

-the operators are provided by Perl which is very leniant about comparison of different types but ultimately you can expect string comparison. dates might not compare sensibly, be sure to test and verify.
+the operators are provided by Perl which is very leniant about comparison of different types but ultimately you can expect string comparison. dates might not compare sensibly, be sure to test and verify. http://web.mit.edu/perl5/www/man/perlop.html has the final word.

 #### examples ####